 In August 2018, the FASB issued updated guidance for the recognition, measurement, presentation, and disclosure requirements for long-duration contracts issued by an insurance entity.
 The guidance requires insurance entities to update, on retrospective basis, the assumptions used to measure the liability for future policy benefits for traditional and limited-payment contracts at least annually with the changes recognized through net income.
 This includes use of an upper-medium grade (low-credit-risk) fixed income discount rate that is required to be updated quarterly with changes recorded through accumulated other comprehensive income.
 The updated guidance also changes the amortization method of deferred acquisition costs and the measurement of market risk benefits.
 The guidance significantly impacts the accounting for the traditional and limited-pay contracts.
-The Company plans to adopt this guidance on its required effective date of January 1, 2022.
+In 2019, the FASB deferred the effective date of this guidance.
+The Company plans to adopt this guidance on its required effective date for non-public entities of January 1, 2024.
 Currently an assessment of the impact is being performed with an expectation that the updated guidance will have a significant impact on the Company's financial statements.